top of page

 Booking Benefits

-If you were someone who visited Walt Disney World pre-pandemic, you’ll be aware the booking benefits were 180 days out for dining, and 60 days out for onsite fast passes.
-Once the parks started to re-open there was less availability at restaurants.
+If you were someone who visited Walt Disney World pre-pandemic, you’ll be aware that the booking benefits were 180 days out for dining, and 60 days out for onsite fast passes.
+Once the parks started to re-open, there was less availability at restaurants.
 Because of this, the booking window for dining was reduced to 60 days.
-Disney also retired their FastPass program and introduced in its place, Genie+ and Lightning Lane.
-While they don’t offer the same pre-booking window, there are still plenty of benefits to staying at a Disney resort when it comes to both dining and attractions.
+Disney also retired their FastPass program and introduced in its place, Lightning Lane.
+While they don’t offer the same pre-booking window terms as the old system, there are still plenty of benefits to staying at a Disney resort when it comes to both dining and attractions.

 Dining

 Advance Dining Reservations (or ADRs) can now be made up to 60 days before arrival.
-This is for everyone not just Disney resort guests.
+This is for everyone, not just Disney resort guests.
 So you might be wondering what the benefit is here?
-If you are a Disney resort guest this is 60 days from your arrival and you can make them for multiple days at once.
-However, be aware this perk is only up to 10 days.
-So if you’re staying for 2 weeks, you can only make reservations for the first 10 days of your trip then you’ll have to do the final four individually.
-If you are staying offsite you’ll have to reserve each day individually which is time-consuming.
-If you want to eat at some of the most popular restaurants such as Cinderella’s Royal Table, Be Our Guest, Toppolinos, and The Boathouse, making your reservations as soon as possible is imperative, and getting those extra days is a great incentive to stay on-site at Walt Disney World.
+If you are a Disney resort guest, this is 60 days from your arrival, and you can make them for multiple days at once.
+However, be aware that this perk is only up to 10 days.
+So if you’re staying for 2 weeks, you can only make reservations for the first 10 days of your trip, then you’ll have to do the final four individually.
+If you are staying off-site, you’ll have to reserve each day individually, which is time-consuming.
+If you want to eat at some of the most popular restaurants, such as Cinderella’s Royal Table, Be Our Guest, Toppolinos, and The Boathouse, making your reservations as soon as possible is imperative, and getting those extra days is a great incentive to stay on-site at Walt Disney World.

 Genie+ and Lightning Lane

-In comparison to the old Fastpass system, Genie+ is hard to get your head around and it does require a lot of time on your phone.
+In comparison to the old Fastpass system, Lightning Lane is hard to get your head around, and it does require a lot of time on your phone.
 There aren’t as many perks for staying on-site when it comes to this.
-Genie+ isn’t included in any resort packages so it is an extra expense.
+LL isn’t included in any resort packages, so it is an extra expense.
 However, one perk that you can get when staying onsite is the early access to daily Lightning Lanes.
 Resort guests can purchase two individual Lightning Lane attractions starting at 7:00 a.m.
 EST on the day of their park visit.
 While guests staying offsite will have to wait until the park opens.

 Old Key West Bus Stop at Walt Disney World